29 Benefits Of Vitamin C, Dosage, Deficiency, And Precautions

 Collagen also provides the structure for the blood vessels.
 The tiny blood vessels under the skin carry oxygen and nutrients that keep the skin healthy.
 Without enough nutrients, the skin will become rough and dry.
 Creams containing Vitamin C improve the appearance and texture of the skin.

-Vitamin C increases the formation of elastin, which thickens, protects, and heals the skin cells.
+So you see how using Vitamin C for skin can be beneficial?
+It increases the formation of elastin, which thickens, protects, and heals the skin cells.
 The thickening effect helps retain moisture, increases the skin circulation, and plumps up the skin surface.

 What Are The Benefits For Hair?